-Vertebral hemangiomas are usually found in the lower region of the spine.
-Mainly asymptomatic, they are often discovered only when another condition is being treated.
+We usually find vertebral hemangiomas in the lower region of the spine.
+Mainly asymptomatic, we often discover them only when a patient is treating another condition.
 They occur in approximately 10 percent of the population.

 Osteoblastomas, which usually affect young adults, are fast-growing tumors whose main symptom is pain.
 They are quite rare, accounting for less than 1 percent of primary bone tumors.

 Smaller than osteoblastomas, osteoid osteomas occur most commonly in those between the ages of 4 and 25.
 They can be quite painful, particularly at night.
 Men are three times more likely than woman to be affected.

 The cause of most primary spinal tumors is unknown, although exposure to cancer-causing agents may play a part.
 And because spinal tumors, in general, tend to run in families, Dr. Federico Giradi usually suspects a genetic component.

 Some symptoms of vertebral tumors may include:

 - Difficulty walking, sometimes resulting in falls

 - Decreased sensitivity to pain, heat and cold

 - Loss of sensation or muscle weakness, particularly in the legs

 - Paralysis (from nerve compression)